Berat Food

 FAQs About Berat Food

-What is the most famous Albanian food?
+What are the most famous traditional dishes in Berat?

-What is the old name for Berat?
+What is the street food like in Berat?